Operations

 2: When you’re running a self-serve ambassador or affiliate program

-A self-serving affiliate campaign or brand ambassador program can have a “Terms and Conditions” page instead of a contract with every single influencer partner.
+A self-serving affiliate campaign or brand ambassador program should have a “Terms and Conditions” page instead of a contract with every single influencer partner.

 Take Pura Vida.
 It runs an extensive ambassador program.
 Anyone can sign up, start posting, and earn rewards.
 Instead of having individual contracts with every creator who applies, they have a “Help” page that includes the terms and conditions of their ambassador campaign.
 Anyone who’s signing up is automatically also agreeing to these conditions.